 2. Baby Seagull chicks / fluffy chicks

-As soon as chicks appear on roofs you start getting calls where the chicks has fallen off the roof.
+As soon as chicks appear on roofs we start getting calls where the chicks have fallen off the roof.
 These should be replaced using the directions set out below.
-Very small chicks up to 3 days old do need the warmth of their parents at night.
+Very small chicks up to 3 days old do need the warmth of their parents at night and will need access to the nest.
 After strong winds numerous calls are received about chicks falling off roofs.
-Placing them on a garage, extension or even back on to the main house roof is the best thing to do.
+Placing chicks older than 3 days on an extension or even back on to the main house roof is the best thing to do.
 The parent will continue to look after them and feed them.
-They do not need to go back to their nest.
+Chicks older than 3 days do not need to go back to their nest.
 Ensuring fresh water is available to drink is very beneficial for all wildlife in these situations.

 Fledgling can be identified as those whose wing tips overlap just above the base of the tail.
 Ideally there should be at least a 1cm overlap.
 As with all fledgling birds they are unsuccessful when they take their first flight and land in gardens.
 They need to spend time building up the muscle strength in their wings before they can fly.
-Fledglings should be left alone even if on the ground unless injured or in a confined space (6ft x 6ft or very high walls i.e. more than 12ft high but depends on size of confined space).
+Fledglings should be left alone even if on the ground unless injured, in a dangerous location like a busy road or in a confined space (6ft x 6ft or very high walls i.e. more than 12ft high but depends on size of the confined space).

 During this time the parents often withhold food in an attempt to encourage the gulls to fly up to them, this is normal.